 Positive psychology focuses on strengths instead of weaknesses, encouraging individuals to set meaningful goals and work toward them.
 Find out more about how to identify and use your strengths.

-Teamwork, forgiveness, love, humor, gratitude, and curiosity are a sample of five of the 24 character strengths recognized by psychologists.
+Teamwork, forgiveness, love, humor, gratitude, and curiosity are some of the **24 character strengths** recognized by psychologists.

 And, unlike passions, skills, and transient interests, they endure and remain central to how we think of ourselves and who we are.
 Indeed, psychologists argue that we are characterized and recognizable by between three and seven of our top, or signature, strengths.
 They represent the best we can be.